nimakarimi97/my-thesis-MSc/project/some-useful-points.md

 ## 15 August

-elevation should start from 0.
+0. ~~Elevation should start from 0.~~

-1. use a boolean variable for wether a lift is used or not (for the entire path)
+1. ~~Use a boolean variable for wether a lift is used or not (for the entire path)~~

-2. verify the lift
+2. Verify the lift

-3. use the speed and distance for x (cum distance, speed and the elevation_diff) use that boolean variable as y summarize the path parameters
+3. Use the speed and distance for x (cum distance, speed and the elevation_diff). use that boolean variable as y
+4. Summarize the path parameters